Avyiel/DarkOrbit-Login-Bot/README.md

 # Free DarkOrbit Login & Materials Bot

-Botfather.io script that logs into your accounts, sells materials and applies Seprom to lasers.
+[Botfather.io](https://botfather.io/scripts/11/) script that logs into your accounts, sells materials and applies Seprom to lasers.

 ## How to run this bot script?

-- Download the latest release and extract it
+- Open botfather and click the Start button
-- Edit the configuration at the top of the `bot.js` file
+- Search for _"DarkOrbit Ore Bot"_ and install the script
-- Use the [botfather.io client](https://botfather.io/downloads) to run the bot script
+- Click on the `Inspect` button and edit `bot.js` with your settings

-Alternatively, you can install directly from _botfather_, inspect the `bot.js` file and edit your settings.
+- Run the installed script

 ## Features and Roadmap: